Network Program Areas

 He had numerous publications of articles and papers in refereed economic journals, for example Journal of Population Economics, Oxford Bulletin of Economics and Statistics and European Economic Review.

 In 1996 he published his book "The Measurement of Household Welfare" at Cambridge University Press (edited with I. Preston and R. Blundell).

 Besides working as professor he is a Honorary Fellow at the University College of London and a Research Fellow at the Institute for Fiscal Studies.
 From 2004 until 2008 he was Secretary of the European Economic Association (EEA).

 Ian Walker joined IZA as a Research Fellow in October 1999.
-Since March 2016 he acts as Program Director of IZA’s research area “Education”.
+From 2016-2019 he served as Program Coordinator of IZA’s research area “Education”.